adityaraj005/Excel-Sales-Analytics/README.md

 ---

 ## **Project Overview**
 This project was developed to meet AtliQ Hardware’s business requirements for **Sales Analytics** and **Finance Analytics**, as outlined by their business users.
-The goal was to provide actionable insights to monitor performance, optimize strategies, and facilitate decision-making.
+The goal was to generate **detailed tabular reports** providing actionable insights to monitor performance, optimize strategies, and facilitate decision-making.

 ### **Why This Project Was Needed**
 1. **Sales Analytics**: To evaluate customer behavior, monitor sales trends, and measure performance against sales targets.